Updated: May 2021

 You have been working with, and loving, the Mosaic Moments® dies.
-You have mastered layering and have created beautiful frames for your photos.
-You are ready to move beyond the decorative dies and make something uniquely your own.
+You have mastered layering, framed your photos, and created beautiful embellishments that fit the grid.
+You are ready to move beyond the Explore Level Dies and Discover something new!

-These advanced techniques take a little more time and some preplanning, but the results are incredible.
+Discover Level Dies take a little more time and some preplanning; but, the results are incredible.
 Just take a look ...

 The North Pole Set can also be used to create stripes and chevrons on your layout.